 Cheesy Garlic Bread

 Hi hi!
 Just popping in to share the recipe for this Cheesy Garlic Bread!
 I tested and made this a bunch of times over the last few weeks, and I am just so excited to share the recipe with you.

 Detroit Style Pizza is a deep dish style pizza made in a square or rectangle baking pan.
 It generally has a thick layer of cheese that goes edge to edge in the pan, so when it bakes it has a crispy, cheesy crust.
-Detroit style pizza dough is super easy to make and my no-knead version comes together with very little effort.
+Detroit style pizza dough is super easy to make and my no-knead garlic butter version comes together with very little effort.

 Garlic Bread with Homemade Pizza Dough